remarkjs/remark-lint/doc/create-a-custom-rule.md

 *   [Import the rule in your remark config](#import-the-rule-in-your-remark-config)
 *   [Apply the rule on the Markdown file](#apply-the-rule-on-the-markdown-file)

-Fork this [repository](https://github.com/floroz/blog-posts/tree/main/how-to-create-custom-lint-rule-markdown-mdx) with the complete tutorial, if you don't want to start from scratch.

 \## Set up the project

 Create a new folder and navigate inside it from your Terminal.
 For this example I will be using UNIX commands (macOS and Linux compatible).